What to Do When You Can’t Pay For CollegeNovember 18, 2022

 If you’re thinking, “my parents can’t afford college,” completing the Free Application for Federal Student Aid (FAFSA) is an essential first step in finding financing options for college.
 However, many people skip filling it out because of misinformation.

-However, the Office of Federal Student Aid reported that most people complete the FAFSA online in less than an hour.
+However, 87% of first-year students receive financial aid, and the Office of Federal Student Aid reported that most people complete the FAFSA online in less than an hour.

 The FAFSA isn’t used just for federal student loans; it’s also what the government, schools, and organizations use to determine your eligibility for valuable financial aid programs.